Monday, 7 June 2010

 Our companions Kees and Peter had joined us in the church square and at four o’clock we all presented ourselves at the gîte.
 While Janine fussed about in the kitchen, we had glorious showers and lay down in our clean clothes for a nap.

 When I woke the air was full of the summery fragrance of the salad vegetables that Janine was preparing for our dinner, and I could feel my health returning at last.

 Before we ate, Janine asked Keith and me to go to the boulangerie for a couple of baguettes, and I was gratified to find that my legs were strong again.

 We began the meal with crudités – shallots, cucumbers and tomatoes, the very smell of which had dispelled my sickness.
 The main course was pasta with bacon, also very good, and we finished with crème caramel.

 The talk was lively, even though we had no single language in common.
 Janine spoke only French, Keith only English, Peter only Flemish,while Kees spoke Flemish and English and I spoke English and French.

-Our hostess explained that she lived near Marmande on the Garonne, and had a fortnight’s work here in the gîte, followed by a fortnight at home, all through the walking season from April to September.
+Our hostess explained that she lived near Marmande on the Garonne, and she alternated a fortnight’s work here in the gîte with a fortnight at home, all through the walking season from April to September.

 When it was time to stamp our créanciales, we peddled the usual line that such things did not exist in Australia, and she was slightly surprised, as an Australian woman pilgrim last year had had one.
 She was not bothered about it, however.